pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/console.md

 Note that this section is an add-on to the deployment of Pachyderm, locally or in the cloud.
 It details the additional steps required to install and access your Console.

-- If you plan to deploy in the cloud, find Pachyderm's deployment instructions matching your target (AWS, Google, Azure...) in the [Deploy section](../) of the documentation, update your values.yaml accordingly, then complement with the following instructions.
+- If you plan to deploy in the cloud, this section will complement your values.yaml (find Pachyderm's deployment instructions matching your target (AWS, Google, Azure...) in the [Deploy section](../) of the documentation).
 - To deploy locally, follow the instructions below.

 ## Deploy Locally